DevicePrep™

 Understand your baseline

-Run the Network Test when no one else is streaming.
-Note latency, jitter, and both speeds; screenshot the results.
-Latency under 70 ms and jitter under 30 ms are solid for HD calls.
-Upload above 3 Mbps keeps your outgoing video stable.
-If numbers swing widely between runs, congestion or Wi-Fi instability is likely.
-Keep testing after each change so you know which action improved the numbers.
+Run Ping Test and Upload Speed Test when no one else is streaming.
+Note latency, jitter, packet loss, and upload; copy the report(s) so you can compare before/after.
+Latency under ~70 ms and jitter under ~30 ms are solid for HD calls.
+Upload above ~3 Mbps helps keep outgoing video stable.
+If numbers swing widely between runs, congestion or Wi‑Fi instability is likely.

 Fix Wi-Fi pain points